XiaoGongWei/MG_APP/Licences/README.md

 ## English:

-Aiming at the current multi-system combined multi-frequency observation data, the MG-APPS precise single-point positioning software is developed.
+Aiming at the current multi-system combined multi-frequency observation data, the MG-APP precise single-point positioning software is developed.
 Using C++ language based on cross-platform Qt framework, it has high cohesion and low coupling characteristics.
 It provides a rich and friendly function library which is easy to transplant for secondary development.
 It can run in UNIX/Linux, Windows and other operating systems.
-MG-APPS can process GPS, GLONASS, BDS and Galileo system data by using the combination of deionospheric PPP mode.
-MG-APPS can deal with static data and real dynamic observation data.
+MG-APP can process GPS, GLONASS, BDS and Galileo system data by using the combination of deionospheric PPP mode.
+MG-APP can deal with static data and real dynamic observation data.
 A variety of commonly used tropospheric estimation models can be selected:
 UNB3m, Saastamoinen (GPT2), Hopfield (GPT2), to study the effects of different tropospheric models on PPP location (Hopfield 1971; Saastamoinen 1972; Leandro